OtherDevOpsGene/intro-to-terraform-and-ansible/demo-09/README.md

 a change on one of the systems, Ansible will figure out that it needs to reapply the configuration.

+The `depends_on` argument tells Terraform that I need those resources built before this resource is applied.
+Most of the time Terraform figures that out on its own, but with the `null_resource` we need to explicitly spell it out.
+Ansible needs the webserver and database EC2 instances, so I'll call them out as dependencies.

-The Ansible command line is a little more involved than we used before, but it is really just putting the options from the `ansible.cfg` directly into the command.
+The Ansible command line looks a little more involved than we used before, but it is really just putting the options from the `ansible.cfg` directly into the command.
+That way I don't have to rely on a local configuration file.

 The last change is the [site.yml](site.yml) playbook.